These are the absolute BEST buttermilk pancakes! Perfectly soft, fluffy and moist. Taste amazing topped with butter, syrup and fresh berries!

 - Heat griddle or skillet.
 Preheat a griddle to 325°F or a skillet over medium-high heat.
 Melt butter in microwave and let cool for 3 minutes.

 - Don’t over mix.
-Mix the batter just until most of the lumps are gone and the consistency is smooth.
+Mix the wet ingredients and dry ingredients together just until most of the lumps are gone and the consistency is smooth.
 Over mixing can make the texture a bit chewy.

 - Let the batter rest for a few minutes.
 I let the batter rest while my griddle is preheating.
 This also helps contribute to a light and fluffy texture.